alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 [Source](http://www.phdcomics.com/comics/archive.php/archive.php?comicid=1162)
 {: .centered }

-So, if it's so bad, why wass choosing not to go to grad school such a hard decision?
+So, if it's so bad, why was choosing not to go to grad school such a hard decision?

 Despite all the struggle I went through, I did believe in the work I was doing.
 Some people care deeply about research.
 They care about it enough